Nagapavankumarkongitala/Cognifyz_PowerBi_Internship/README.md

 ![alt text](Task_3.png)

 1. Pearson correlation was calculated
-2. The relationship between the investment choice and saving objective was visualized
+2. The relationship between the investment choice and saving objective was visualized.

 ## Task 4 : Investment Duration and Frequency
 ### Objective: Analyze investment durations and monitoring frequencies.